8 Tax Tips for Gambling Winnings and Losses

 Second, you can't deduct gambling losses that are more than the winnings you report on your return.
 For example, if you won $100 on one bet but lost $300 on a few others, you can only deduct the first $100 of losses.
 If you were totally down on your luck and had absolutely no gambling winnings for the year, you can't deduct any of your losses.

 Gambling winnings and losses must be reported separately.
-Say, for example, you made four separate $100 bets on four separate horses to win the Kentucky Derby.
+Say, for example, you made four separate $100 bets on the Super Bowl.
 If one of those bets came through for a $500 payout, you must report the full $500 as taxable income.
 You can't reduce your gambling winnings ($500) by your gambling losses ($400) and only report the difference ($100) as income.
 If you itemize, you can claim a $400 deduction for your losses, but your winnings and losses must be handled separately on your tax return.